Toddlers explore the world with fresh eyes, embracing everything with curiosity and love instead of fear and hate.

 Toddlers who caregivers neglect may also be overly affectionate because they seek the comfort of the human touch.

 It does not matter to them where they get it, so they may start to act out.
-As an act of defiance, your toddler may also remove all affection to teach you a lesson.
+Your toddler may also remove all affection to teach you a lesson as an act of defiance.

 5 Tips for Addressing Overly Affectionate Toddlers